tjmahr/EdPsych964/examples/chap04.md

 Ex.
 4.3: Within- and between-group regressions for IQ
 -------------------------------------------------------------------------------

+> The within-group regression coefficient expresses the effect of the explanatory variable within a given group; the between-group regression coefficient expresses the effect of the group mean of the explanatory variable on the group mean of the dependent variable. (p.
+56)

 ```r
 m_3a <- lmer(langPOST ~ IQ_verb + sch_iqv + (1 | schoolnr), d, REML = FALSE)